peytongilliam/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The vehicle length and ground clearance provided a non-random amount of variance to the mpg values in the dataset.

 Is the slope of the linear model considered to be zero?
 Why or why not?
+The slope of the linear model is not considered to be zero because the p-Value was 5.35e-11.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The linear model would be considered to predict mpg of MechaCar prototypes effectively because the r-squared value was 0.7149 or roughly 71% accurately determined.

 ## Summary Statistics on Suspension Coils